sasanmehrabian/sasanmehrabian.github.io/_pages/reg1.md

 - *F-Statistic:* The F-statistic gives the overall significance of the model.
 It assess whether at least one predictor variable has a non-zero coefficient.

-	In a simple linear regression, this test is not really interesting since it just duplicates the information in given by the t-test, available in the coefficient table.
+	In a simple linear regression, this test is not really interesting since it just duplicates the information given by the t-test, available in the coefficient table.
 In fact, the F test is identical to the square of the t test: 113.5 = (10.65)^2.
 This is true in any model with 1 degree of freedom.
-The F-statistic becomes more important once we start using multiple predictors as in multiple linear regression.
+The F-statistic becomes more important once we start using multiple predictors as in multiple linear regressions.
 A large F-statistic will corresponds to a statistically significant p-value (p < 0.05).
-In our example, the F-statistic equal 113.5 producing a p-value of 3.96e-14, which is highly significant.
+In our example the F-statistic equal 113.5, producing a p-value of 3.96e-14, is highly significant.